Silk Screen Cookie Stencils...what are they?

 9. scissors or craft cutting board like a Wescott paper trimmer

 ***Bonus video on changing the blade of the Wescott paper trimmer at the bottom of this page!
-I've provided many airbrushing tutorials here too.
+I've provided many airbrushing tutorials on this site too.

 It took me about a half dozen stencils before I started catching on.